Claude Platform Docs

 Agent toolset permissions

-When creating an agent, you may optionally apply a policy to every tool in agent_toolset_20260401 using default_config.permission_policy:
+When creating an agent, you can apply a policy to every tool in agent_toolset_20260401 using default_config.permission_policy:

 ant beta:agents create <<'YAML'